MadhuSaran26/MadhuSaran26/README.md

 - 👋 Hi, I’m Madhumitha Saravanan
 - 🌱 I'm an innovative researcher with more than three years of experience in the field of Data Science, Machine Learning and Deep Learning
 - 💞️ I'm currently pursuing my Master's degree in Computer Science at Arizona State University, and will be graduating in May '24
-- 👀 I’m interested in Machine Learning, Deep Learning, Computer Vision and Natural Language Processing
+- 👀 I’m interested in Deep Learning, Computer Vision, Explainable AI and Natural Language Processing
 - 📫 I'll be available at madhusaranvj@gmail.com

 <!---